Brown Environmental Leadership Lab (BELL): Eastern Sierras

 Day 5

-Lessons: Geology of California, sedimentology exercise, Action Plan introduction
+Lessons on the geology of California, sedimentology exercise; Action Plan work

 Day 6